cassiozen/mithryn-ttrpg/players guide.md

 #### choose **one** of the following benefits:

 - **Increase an Ability by +1**
-  - Limited by the Rank's maximum
+  - Limited by the Rank’s maximum
   - Don’t forget to update that ability’s Target Number (TN = 20 − new score).

 - **Gain +1 Hit Point slot**
-  - Limited by the Rank's maximum
+  - Limited by the Rank’s maximum
   - Add an empty box to your HP track when this increases.

 ---